SAP-samples/teched2022-DT261/README.md

 - SAP Fiori Launchpad

 > **Note**
-> You will be provided with an environment having the above requirements available for the on-site SAP TechEd Hands-On Lab workshop.
+> You will be provided with an environment having the above requirements available for the SAP TechEd Hands-On Lab workshop.

 ## Exercises